laravel/docs/precognition.md

 <a name="configuration"></a>
 ### Configuration

-The optional `config` argument that the request methods accept is the [Axios' configuration](https://axios-http.com/docs/req_config) object with some additional Precognition options to customize behaviour and also make handling common responses easier.
+The Precognition configuration object is the [Axios' configuration](https://axios-http.com/docs/req_config) object with some additional options to customize behaviour and also make handling common responses easier.

 <a name="config-onprecognitionsuccess"></a>
 #### `onPrecognitionSuccess`